Why major in philosophy?

 Group IV: History of Philosophy

 Fourth-year majors must complete a senior "capstone" course giving them the opportunity to apply disciplinary knowledge and methods learned in the first three years of study.
 Several options are available for capstone courses, including PHIL3920 Senior Essay (6 credits, one semester), PHIL4920 Senior Thesis (12 credits, two semesters), and PHIL4810 Senior Seminar.
 These courses count toward the nine upper-level courses (54 credits) required for the major.
 Students who wish to write a senior essay (6 credits) or senior thesis (12 credits) should discuss their capstone project with one or more professors in the Philosophy Department and find a professor to supervise them.

 To sum up, philosophy majors should take the following:

 At least one of PHIL1012 or PHIL1034 (compulsory)

-Nine electives, including at least one from each of the four groups (compulsory)
+Nine electives (compulsory), including at least one from each of the four groups (recommended)

 A capstone course (compulsory) (counts as one or two of the nine electives)